-Matthew S. Oorbeek is an Associate in the Firm's Newark office and is a member of the Complex Commercial Litigation Practice Group.
+Matthew S. Oorbeek is an Associate in the Firm's Newark office and is a member of the Complex Commercial Litigation, Class Action Defense and Privacy, Cyber & Data Security Practice Groups.
 He has litigated a wide range of complex commercial litigation matters, including those involving consumer protection class actions in state and federal courts, represented clients in shareholder oppression matters, as well as representing companies involved in business disputes.
 Mr. Oorbeek believes that being the most prepared attorney in the room is vital to resolving cases, be it through aggressive litigation or negotiating a favorable settlement.
 He actively works with clients to understand their desired outcome in any matter and strives to develop and implement a strategy to achieve those results.

 Mr. Oorbeek has represented clients in more than 20 consumer protection class action cases involving violations of the Consumer Fraud Act, Truth-in-Consumer Contract Warranty and Notice Act, and the Fair Debt Collection Practices Act.
 His appellate experience includes representing appellants and respondents through initial filings, motions, and oral arguments.